disruptivedigital/dd-netdata-install-erdapi/README.txt

 Versions:

 v.5.0
-- Script checks for Elrond go script node installation and starts the installation only if the Elrond script is present.
+- Script checks for Elrond go script node installation and starts the installation only if prefs.toml config file is present.
-- Elrond nodes charts are procedural generated now.
+- Elrond node charts are procedural generated now.
 Any number of nodes can be monitored now on one server.
-- Added the possibility to set your own mainnet or testnet API domain or IP.
+- Added the possibility to set your own mainnet or testnet API IP/domain.
-- Elrond charts metrics now have elrond prefix for easier finding in Netdata cloud.
+- Elrond chart metrics now have elrond prefix for easier finding in Netdata cloud.
+- Elrond netdata config file is now procedural generated and includes the node names for an easier indentification in telegram alarms.
 - Some code cleaning.

 v.4.2